Guide To Ski Touring At Rogers Pass

 Everything you need to know!

-Located in Glacier National Park, Rogers Pass is treasured within the ski touring and splitboarding community: a true mecca known for its jaw-dropping terrain, deep and reliable snowpack, and a network of well-maintained parking areas conveniently spread along the Trans-Canada Highway.
+Located in Glacier National Park, Rogers Pass is treasured by the ski touring and splitboarding community: a true mecca known for its jaw-dropping, complex terrain, deep snowpack, and a network of parking areas conveniently spread along the Trans-Canada Highway.

-The landscape here feels like it was made for backcountry skiing: massive bowls, steep couloirs, towering peaks, and ancient forests all within reach of a day's tour.
+Find massive bowls, steep couloirs, towering peaks, and ancient forests, all within reach of a day's tour.
 Whether you're in for a long weekend or a full week, you'll barely scratch the surface.
 This guide will help you make sense of the area, including its terrain, snowpack, regulations, and more.

 When Should I Visit?